 316 4.
-Environmental Consequences 4.17 Impacts on Vegetation Resources Cumulative effects associated with groundwater-dependent ecosystems would be similar to those discussed for the PSPP in the PA/FEIS.
+Environmental Consequences 4.17 Impacts on Vegetation Resources Cumulative effects associated with groundwater-dependent ecosystems would be similar to the cumulative effects discussed for the Palen Solar Power Project in the Project Area/Final Environmental Impact Statement.
 Implementation of all cumulatively considerable projects would place the Chuckwalla Valley Groundwater Basin into overdraft conditions.
-However, the PSEGS' contribution (201 acre-feet per year) to this cumulative effect is not considerable.
-APMs Soil&Water-3, Soil&Water-5, and BIO-23 would ensure groundwater-dependent vegetation within 2 to 3 miles of the project would not be adversely affected for the life of the project.
-Similarly, BIO-24 provides for the development and implementation of a remedial action plan if negative effects on such vegetation are detected.
-Described above, several special status plant species have the potential to occur within the PSEGS site.
+However, the Palen Solar Electric Generating System's contribution (201 acre-feet per year) to this cumulative effect is not considerable.
+Applicant Proposed Measures Soil&Water-3, Soil&Water-5, and BIO-23 would ensure groundwater-dependent vegetation within 2 to 3 miles of the project would not be adversely affected for the life of the project.
+Similarly, Applicant Proposed Measure BIO-24 provides for the development and implementation of a remedial action plan if negative effects on such vegetation are detected.
+Described above, several special status plant species have the potential to occur within the Palen Solar Electric Generating System site.
 Habitats for these species also extend throughout the Cumulative Study Area.
 Ground disturbance associated with the cumulatively considerable projects could have a substantial effect on these species.
-Due to the limited number of occurrence records in this region, and because desert rare plants often have specific microhabitat or germination requirements that are poorly understood, a reliable accounting of the extent of these impacts, or the cumulative contribution of the PSEGS, is not practicable.
-Outlined in Appendix C, the Applicant has proposed several measures to minimize and compensate for impacts to rare plants attributable to the PSEGS (see APMs BIO-7, BIO-8, and BIO-19).
+Due to the limited number of occurrence records in this region, and because desert rare plants often have specific microhabitat or germination requirements that are poorly understood, a reliable accounting of the extent of these impacts, or the cumulative contribution of the Palen Solar Electric Generating System, is not practicable.
+Outlined in Appendix C, the Applicant has proposed several measures to minimize and compensate for impacts to rare plants attributable to the Palen Solar Electric Generating System (see Applicant Proposed Measures BIO-7, BIO-8, and BIO-19).
 Reconfigured Alternative 2 Reconfigured Alternative 2 includes two possible layouts referred to as Option 1 and Option 2.
-Both options would rely on solar trough technology, rather than the PSEGS proposed solar power tower technology.
-Significant grading and hydrologic engineering would occur under Reconfigured Alternative 2 that is not part of the PSEGS.
-Grading would fully remove vegetation from the site (rather than mowing of existing vegetation as proposed under the PSEGS).
-The impacts of Reconfigured Alternative 2 (Options 1 and 2) are analyzed in the PSPP PA/FEIS.
+Both options would rely on solar trough technology, rather than the Palen Solar Electric Generating System's proposed solar power tower technology.
+Significant grading and hydrologic engineering would occur under Reconfigured Alternative 2 that are not part of the Palen Solar Electric Generating System.
+Grading would fully remove vegetation from the site (rather than mowing of existing vegetation as proposed under the Palen Solar Electric Generating System).
+The impacts of Reconfigured Alternative 2 (Options 1 and 2) are analyzed in the Palen Solar Power Project Project Area/Final Environmental Impact Statement.
 That analysis remains valid and is not supplemented here.
 However, as the cumulative scenario has changed, the cumulative effects analysis for this alternative has been revised, as discussed below.
 Option 1 The impacts described in the PSPP PA/FEIS for Reconfigured Alternative 2 Option 1 have not changed since publication.
-Option 1 would disturb approximately 4,366 acres, consisting of 3,817 acres of Sonoran creosote bush scrub, 156 acres of stabilized and partially-stabilized desert dunes, 208 acres of desert dry wash woodland, and 180 acres of unvegetated ephemeral dry wash.
-Table 4.17-2 summarizes the cumulative effects of reasonably foreseeable projects, in combination with those of the Reconfigured Alternative 2 (Option 1), on native vegetation communities within the Cumulative Study Area.
+Reconfigured Alternative 2 Option 1 would disturb approximately 4,366 acres, consisting of 3,817 acres of Sonoran creosote bush scrub, 156 acres of stabilized and partially-stabilized desert dunes, 208 acres of desert dry wash woodland, and 180 acres of unvegetated ephemeral dry wash.
+Table 4.17-2 summarizes the cumulative effects of reasonably foreseeable projects, in combination with those of Reconfigured Alternative 2 (Option 1), on native vegetation communities within the Cumulative Study Area.
 Noted above, proposed projects would displace 3,817 acres (0.10 percent) of Sonoran creosote bush scrub within the cumulative study area.
-If developed, the Reconfigured Alternative 2 (Option 1) would be responsible for 1.64 percent of the cumulative loss.
+If developed, Reconfigured Alternative 2 (Option 1) would be responsible for 1.64 percent of the cumulative loss.
 Among riparian areas, proposed projects would impact 48,167 acres (7.06 percent) of desert dry wash woodlands and 18,634 acres (21.15 percent) of unvegetated ephemeral dry washes.
 The Reconfigured Alternative 2 (Option 1) Palen Solar Electric Generating System Draft SEIS 4.17-11 July 2013